CtrlAltSrabonti/C-Programming/BauerWerzing/messwerte_dynamicArray.md

 - outputs the results and all entered values

-👉 Difference to the first task:
+👉 Difference to the static array
-The user never enters the number of values in advance.
+**The user never enters the number of values in advance.**